POL 04.20.06 - Interpersonal Relationships among Faculty, Staff and Students

 Contact Info: Vice Provost For Equal Opportunity & Equity (919-515-4559)

-1.1 At the heart of the University experience is the interaction among faculty, staff and students.
-Interactions among members of the University community can and should be the occasion for enhancing freedom, demonstrating integrity and encouraging mutual respect.
-This policy serves to further these goals and to uphold the University's high standards of professional and ethical conduct.
+This policy serves to uphold the university’s high standards of professional and ethical conduct, specifically with respect to interpersonal relationships.
 The intent of this policy is to provide assurance that all students and employees are able to learn or work in an environment where they can be objectively supervised, instructed, or evaluated.
-This policy defines appropriate and inappropriate conduct with respect to interpersonal relationships among faculty, staff, and students.

 2.1 Amorous Relationship